aws-banjo/serverless_meetup_example/README.md

-# Prototyping and Deploying a Serverless Python Application with AWS Application Composer
+# Building a Serverless Python Workload with AWS Application Composer

 This is the code for the following blog post TODO